For a Kinder, Gentler Society

 About the Author

 Jean-Claude Guillebaud is an award-winning author, journalist and editor.
-A one-time Sixties liberal, he has been a leading voice for the European Left for 25 years, analyzing and writing about social and political issues from a multi-national perspective.
+A one-time Sixties liberal, this contemporary philosopher has been a leading voice for the European Left for 30 years, analyzing and writing about social and political issues from a multi-national perspective informed by his grounding in a traditionally Catholic culture.

 About the Book